parmarkrishnaa/Cpp_Practical-Exam/readme.md

 <img src="./img/q_3.png" alt=""/>

 <h4>Q.4.
 Create a base class Shape.
-Derive two classes:
+Derive two classes: <br>
-- Circle – to calculate area of a circle
+- Circle – to calculate area of a circle <br>
 - Rectangle – to calculate area of a rectangle</h4>

 <img src="./img/q_4.png" alt=""/>

 <h4>Q.5.
-Create a menu-driven program that performs the following using a vector of strings:
+Create a menu-driven program that performs the following using a vector of strings: <br>
-- Add a student name
+- Add a student name <br>
-- View all student names
+- View all student names <br>
 - Delete student name by index</h4>

 <img src="./img/q_5_1.png" alt=""/>